toidang92/toidang92.github.io/_posts/2016-09-30-ruby-best-practices.md

 [READ MORE](https://github.com/JuanitoFatas/fast-ruby)

-## Be careful when using EVAL, SEND
+## VI.
+Be careful when using EVAL, SEND

 When you use them, please make sure you can handle what will be entered.